 Campbell-Bannerman's attitude to the Scottish land question is mirrored by that on another issue on which his government failed to carry the day - English educational reform.
 An education bill, designed to reassert state control over state-funded Church of England schools, caused sectarian bitterness between Anglicans and Nonconformists and constitutional strife between the houses of parliament.
 Provoked by the drastic amendment of their bill by the Lords the government chose not to force a constitutional crisis so early in its term of office and on an issue which excited so little popular excitement outside dissenting strongholds.
-Further, this was an issue upon which Campbell-Bannerman could not rouse himself to master the details, much to the exasperation of his Cabinet colleagues and leading churchmen.34

-Another issue on which the government was not successful in this period was the Irish Councils Bill, which offered a measure of devolution short of the full Home Rule demanded by the Irish party.
-Campbell-Bannerman was characteristically downbeat in a speech at Manchester in May 1907, referring to it as a 'little, modest, shy, humble effort to give administrative powers to the Irish people'.
-When it became clear that such an approach would be unacceptable to Irish opinion the bill was withdrawn.
+Further, this was an issue upon which Campbell-Bannerman could not rouse himself to master the details, much to the exasperation of his Cabinet colleagues and leading churchmen.34 Another issue on which the government was not successful in this period was the Irish Councils Bill, which offered a measure of devolution short of the full Home Rule demanded by the Irish party.
+Campbellcally downbeat in a speech at ring to it as a 'little, modest, shy, humble effort to give administrative powers to the Irish people'.35 When it became clear unacceptable to Irish opinion the bill was withdrawn.
 Campbell-Bannerman's Irish secretaries, Bryce and Birrell, had, respectively, created and dealt with this problem and despite the fact that the unsatisfactory Irish Councils Bill represented a failure of Campbell-Bannerman's government his relatively high stock among leading nationalists meant that the consequences were less problematic than they might have been.